rahmanmd1/demo/README.md

 - **Where do find the code coverage Reort**
     - /target/jacoco-ut/index.html

+- **Can't run server on the port specified**
+    - Change `server.port = {new port}` located in src/main/resources/application.properties.
+Or provide a JVM option when you run the server from command line.

 - **How do I make a REST call to get Response in XML format?**
     - make your call as follow :
     ```shell